slackapi/bolt-js/docs/_future/workflows.md

 });
 ```

-Here's an example of a step that calls a Custom function with a callback ID of `my_function_callback_id`:
+Here's an example of a step that calls a custom function with a callback ID of `my_function_callback_id`:
 ```javascript
 SayHelloWorkflow.addStep("#/functions/my_function_callback_id", {
     some_input: 12345